borkdude/quickdoc/README.md

 This library came out of the desire to have a fast and light weight tool that produces API docs from any Clojure code (`.clj`, `.cljs`, `.cljc`) without executing that code.
-This tool produces pure Markdown and the output does not need CSS or JavaScript.
+This tool produces pure Markdown that you can read directly on Github and the output does not need CSS or JavaScript.

 Quickdoc's properties: